 I made a resolution that I would make public contributions on GitLab and GitHub this year.
 The easiest way to do that is to make blog posts because both of these repos are public (because the site is public 😜).
 My site is a GitLab repo with a GitHub submodule repo.
 The GitLab repo contains the Hugo project and the theme Blackburn.
-The GitHub repo is the ouput of the hugo project and exists at the conventional place you would deploy a personal GitHub page.
+The GitHub repo is the output of the hugo project and exists at the conventional place you would deploy a personal GitHub page.

 I use CloudFlare for DNS and I purchased my domain via NameCheap.
 I’m really happy with this setup because Hugo is written in Go and potentially hackable, and it consumes MarkDown which is my favorite thing ever.